Disambiguate Entity Matching using Large Language Models through Relation Discovery: Introduction

 \begin{itemize}[leftmargin=*,itemindent=0pt]

-\item {\bf Embedding:} When using the {\it ada-002} embedding to find semantically similar items, analysts often face an overwhelming variety of items that appear related (see Figure \ref{fig:naive_em}) but hard to match.
-They also find the euclidean distance hard to interpret.
+\item {\bf Embedding:} When utilizing the ada-002 embedding to process all tuples in $R_1$ and $R_2$, and attempting to find semantically similar items for each tuple in $R_1$ by measuring Euclidean distance in the embedding space, analysts frequently encounter a broad array of items that seem related (as illustrated in \Cref{fig:naive_em}) but do not match exactly.
+They also find the Euclidean distance difficult to interpret.

-\item {\bf GPT:} When using the {\it GPT-4} to decide entity matching, GPT-4 finds the term "match" ambiguous.
-If "match" means "exactly the same", this definition is overly strict to be practically useful, as external databases rarely have "exactly the same" entities.
+\item {\bf LLMs:} When naively prompting LLMs, such as GPT-4, to determine whether two entities from $R_1$ and $R_2$ match, GPT-4 finds the term "match" ambiguous and has difficulty providing a confident answer.
+If "match" is interpreted as "exactly the same," this definition is too strict to be practically useful, as external databases rarely contain entities that are "exactly the same", and GPT-4 always answers "no".